Skip to content

 • ntfys://{token}@{hostname}/{topics}

-You can specify more then 1 topic such as:
+You can specify more than one topic:

-• ntfy://{user}:{password}/{hostname}/{topic1}/{topic2}
+• ntfy://{user}:{password}@{hostname}/{topic1}/{topic2}

 VariableRequiredDescription

-tagsNoThe ntfy tags to associate with the ntfy post.
-Use a comma and/or space to specify more then one.
+tagsNontfy message tags to associate with the notification.
+Use comma and/or space to specify more than one.
+These are not to be confused with Apprise tags; see here for more details.

-attachNoSpecify a web URL pointing at a remote attachment you would like the post to reference.
+attachNoURL pointing to a remote attachment to reference.

-actionsNontfy action buttons variable
+actionsNontfy action button definitions.

 If your Ntfy server is behind an HTTPS (Secure) hosted setup, then you simply use ntfys://: